-For this unique experience, you will be guided on a 2 hour stroll through the bush at twilight, learning about our native species and what you can do to protect them and ensure their survival.
-The start time varies throughout the year depending on sunset (from approximately 4.45pm in mid-winter to 6:45pm in mid-summer).
+Karakamia Sanctuary is open for Schools and Universities for educational visits by arrangement only.
+This unique experience consists of a two-hour guided stroll through the bush at twilight, learning about our native species and what you can do to protect them and ensure their survival.